 The other important aspect of Opendoors is our support in helping people do the kind of life admin skills most of us take for granted such as registering at a surgery or getting a bank account, as well as being supported to get on the homelessness register and bidding on the Homes4Wiltshire website.
 There is scope for a great deal more voluntary support at Opendoors, given the limited public funds available to pay council outreach workers.
 It is very rewarding and if anyone enjoys research and advice type roles we would like to hear from you!

 Volunteering at Opendoors does make you realise what a blessing it is to have a roof over your head, the thing that gets to me most is thinking ‘I can go home now, cook, feed the cat, talk to my family, read or sit in the garden, what are they going to do with the rest of their day or night?

-You might also like to take a look at our Winter 2019-2020 Volunteer Newsletter.
+You might also like to take a look at our Spring 2020 Volunteer Newsletter.